randinterval/Routee-Java-SDK/readme.md

 $ mvn tests
 ```

 You'll need to setup the test environment variables to run the test suite.
-You can do som by modifying src/test/java/net/routee/TestConfiguraiton.Java file.
+You can do so by modifying src/test/java/net/routee/TestConfiguraiton.Java file.

 ### Contributing